OursBlanc42/holbertonschool-hbnb/part2/hbnb/README.md

 # HBNB Part 2 - BL and API

+## Version 1.0.0
+Release Date: 2 march 2025

+This is the `1.0.0` version of the project !
+First release !

 ## Disclaimer
 For more information about this project, please refer to Part 1 README.md [Link to part1 README](../../part1/README.md)